austin-joseph/RedditQuery/README.md

 # Reddit Query

 Reddit Query is made of three parts a web scraper, data analysis and data visualizing tool made by Austin Joseph.
 The application utilizes [PRAW](https://pypi.org/project/praw/) (Python Reddit API Wrapper) to create a catalog of the top 1000 posts on all.reddit.com for the last 24 hours.
-It Then creates a summary of this information and presents this information in a webpage.
+A summary is then avaliable on a genearated webpage.

 ## Getting Started
 The project is built to be run in a Docker container go to https://www.docker.com/get-started for how to setup Docker on your machine.